-- Syncing iPhone using Wi-Fi is slower than via USB, so if you have a ton of content to sync, you may want to use the traditional method.
+- Syncing iPhone wirelessly is slower than via USB, so if you have a ton of content to sync, you may want to use the traditional method.

-- Using Wi-Fi sync, you can sync your phone or iPod touch to more than one computer--as long as those computers are authorized with the same iTunes account.
+- Using Wi-Fi sync, you can sync your phone or iPod touch to more than one computer--as long as those computers are authorized with the same Apple ID.